 An exception to the above policy applies if the guarantor is not a participating employer within the ICPF, including if the guarantor is a participating employer within another LGPS Fund.
-In order to protect other employers within the ICPF the Administering Authority may in this case treat the admission body as pre-funding for termination, with contribution requirements assessed using the minimum low risk methodology and assumptions.
+In order to protect other employers within the state of the stat in this case treat the admission body as pre-funding for termination, with contribution requirements assessed using the minimum low risk methodology and assumptions.